Melanin is the culprit behind the dark spots that give us an uneven complexion. It is a brown pigment found in the basal layer of the epidermis.

 In the spirit of providing honest, unbiased objective reviews and advice from an insider point of view, I seek to shed some light on a dermatologist’s perspective on acne scar treatment in this article, which is the same kind of advice I personally give to my patients, friends and relatives.

-1. Educate yourself first
+1. Educate yourself first – science of acne scars?

 I’m going to make a rather unusual illustration here and allude to how I purchased my audiophile sound system when I wasn’t exactly an audiophile.